Crazy Gopalan

-Crazy Gopalan is a 2008 Indian Malayalam-language comedy thriller film directed by Deepu Karunakaran.
-The film stars Dileep in the title role with Radha Varma, Salim Kumar, Jagathy Sreekumar, Manoj K. Jayan and Biju Menon in pivotal roles.
+Crazy Gopalan is a 2008 Indian Malayalam-language heist action comedy film directed by Deepu Karunakaran.
+The film stars Dileep in the title role with Salim Kumar, Jagathy Sreekumar, Manoj K. Jayan, Radha Varma and Biju Menon in pivotal roles.
 The film was produced and distributed by Ullattil Visual Media.
-Story, screenplay and dialogues are handled by Deepu Karunakaran.
+Story, screenplay and dialogues are handled by Deepu Karunakaran.The film was a commercial success at the box office.

 The story revolves around two thieves Gopalan (Dileep) and Lakshmanan (Salim Kumar) and challenges faced by Gopalan after the death of Lakshmanan.

 Plot

 Kattila Gopalan is a notorious name in the village Oonjaalaadi.
 Though nobody has seen Gopalan, people hold him in dread as he is a thief who always manages to steal whatever he wants, without ever getting caught or even being seen by anyone.
 His identity remains a mystery.

 Then one day Harichandran, a carpenter happens to see Gopalan for the first time.
 Gopalan is thus forced to flee the little village and seeks refuge in the city.
 There he meets Lakshmanan, another thief who has an ailing mother to look after.
 They form a team and start thieving, Lakshmanan to treat his mother and Gopalan with an aim to buy back his ancestral house which he has lost in his childhood.
-And then a girl named Diana and her brother Babu John, a rich banker, come into the lives of Gopalan and Lakshmanan.
-Life changes drastically for the duo.
+And then a girl named Diana and her brother Babu John, a rich banker and the chairman of Investors Bank, come into the lives of Gopalan and Lakshmanan.